laravel/docs/eloquent.md

 Once the expected arguments have been added to your scope method's signature, you may pass the arguments when calling the scope:

     $users = User::ofType('admin')->get();

+<a name="after-query-hook"></a>
+## After Query Hook

+If you want to alter models you queried from the database, you probably would do that on the result returned by the Eloquent query.
+The code that makes those alterations lives outside your Eloquent query code in that case.
+If you want to keep code within your query code, you can use the `afterQuery` method.
+The provided closure always receives a collection of models as its first parameter.
+You can make changes to those models or even remove models you don't need.

+    User::query()
+        ->afterQuery(function (Collection $users) {
+            // Alter users ...
+        })
+        ->get();

 <a name="comparing-models"></a>
 ## Comparing Models